Smoked Fontina & Bacon Tart

 - Place the all-purpose flour and pinch of salt into the bowl of a food processor.
 Pulse twice to combine.

 - Drop the deeply chilled, cubed butter evenly over the flour.
 Pulse the machine repeatedly (about 10 seconds) until the fat is cut into the flour and the mixture resembles coarse, pea-sized crumbs.
-(Preserving these cold lipid pockets is critical for a flaky crust).
+(Preserving these cold butter pockets is critical for a flaky crust).

 - With the machine running continuously, slowly stream the ice water through the feed tube just until the dough begins to clump together and pull away from the sides.
 Stop immediately.